steadylearner/Steadylearner/post/react-How to build a sitemap for React.md

 1. You should use **@prefix for babel/register**, the package official example used is not correct and you should use this instead.
 2. Here we don't have router variable to use with Sitemap(argument) yet, we will build it in the next process.

 I corrected a code snippet to help you and save your time.
 The process is almost done.
-We just need to make router variable that will be passsed to contruct Sitemap with syntax **new Sitemap(Router)**.
+We just need to make router variable that will be passsed to construct Sitemap with syntax **new Sitemap(Router)**.

 The code below is from the react router routes for [Steadylearner] to help you refer to the real examples.